 The full-time master's in Speech-Language Pathology requires 66 semester hours of coursework and is completed in five successive semesters.
 Degree completion requires students to complete all of the courses outlined below plus 400 supervised clinical contact hours.
-In addition, students who are interested in working in the NYC public schools should consider taking the elective course, "SLP in the Schools" during Year 1 - Summer Term.
+In addition, students who are interested in applying for the Certificate for Teaching Students with Speech-Language Disabilities (TSSLD) should consider taking the elective course, "SLP in the Schools" during Year 1 - Summer Term.